Fun Fourth to return this summer to downtown Greensboro

 People are also reading…

-Fun Fourth will kick-off the morning of July 4 with the annual Freedom Run, which includes a 10K, 5K and fun run.
+Fun Fourth will kick off the morning of July 4, which falls on a Monday this year, with the annual Freedom Run, which includes a 10K, 5K and fun run.
 The race will begin and end at Center City Park.

 The Fun Fourth Freedom Fest will be held all along Elm Street from noon to 6 p.m.